 Establishing or relocating an office space is a major endeavor.
 It may be your biggest foray into commercial real estate.
 When a business needs to move, there usually is a significant reason such as a substantial change in size or dissatisfaction with the current landlord.

 To start the process, you’ll first want to ask yourself these 3 questions:

-- What is the budget for renting office space?
+- What is your budget for renting office space?

-- When does the business need to move?
+- When does your business want to move?

-- How will you mitigate any disruption to the business?
+- How will you mitigate any disruption to the business operations?